 Is a home inspection required?

-When buying a house, you will have an opportunity to have the home inspected before signing all of the paperwork at closing to take ownership of the property.
-This inspection is entirely for the home buyer’s benefit.
-It is designed to give you a clear picture of the property’s condition, including any items that might need repair.
-Home inspections can also help you identify potential hazards, such as faulty wiring within an electrical panel and similar issues.
-But home inspections usually are not required by mortgage lenders.
-It’s an optional procedure that you can decide on for yourself.
+When buying a home, you’ll have an opportunity to have it inspected before signing all the paperwork at closing to take ownership of the property.
+While usually not required by mortgage lenders, home inspections give the buyer a clearer picture of the property’s condition, including any items that might need repair.
+They can also help identify potential hazards, like faulty wiring in an electrical panel.

 Do I need a lawyer?

-In today's market most sellers will use the exact same purchase contract and just filling in a few blanks.
-Legal issues may arise that your real estate agent can't answer.
-In that case, you'll need an attorney's help.
-Although good agents know a lot about the negotiating and contracting part of the process, they can't make judgments on legal questions.
-When looking for a lawyer, consider one with real-estate experience in the state of purchase.
+In today’s market, most sellers will use the same exact purchase contract and just fill in a few blanks.
+Legal issues may arise that your real estate agent can't answer but that an attorney can.
+Although good agents know a lot about the negotiating and contracting part of the process, they can’t make judgments on legal questions.
+When looking for a lawyer, consider one with real estate experience in the state of purchase.

 When do I need to bring a lawyer into the process?

-If you choose to have lawyer assist with your home buying process the can assist with the Agreement of Sale.
-Once you have the agreement, you can always choose to have an attorney review it as well.
+If you choose to have a lawyer assist with your home buying process, you can bring them in to help with the Agreement of Sale.
+Once you have the agreement, you can also choose to have your attorney review it.

-When you're ready to make that big step, it is important to contact a local community lender that you can trust to meet your financial needs.
+When you're ready to make that big step, it’s important to contact a local community lender that you can trust to meet your financial needs.